Neonakiq10/zmk_coffhj/README.md

 # What is it?

 The BlueBerry ZMK firmware is a personal project, independent of any commercial affiliations.
-Its aim is to create a highly optimized, device-agnostic Bluetooth keyboard suitable for any smartphone.
+Its aim is to create a highly optimized, device-agnostic Bluetooth keyboard firmware suitable for any smartphone.

 # Support & Product Links
 - [YouTube Video Demonstration](https://www.youtube.com/watch?v=bnA4d6uEKS0)